OV3RLORDS-MODS/GSM-GAME-SERVER-MANAGEMENT/README.md

 🎮 Hello and welcome!
 Thanks for checking out my panel.
 Here’s a bit about me: After years of hosting game servers, I became frustrated with the high costs, complex setups, and underwhelming features of existing panels.
 That’s why I created GSM.

-GSM is focused on functionality over appearance.
-While the design will evolve over time, my priority is delivering a truly effective panel.
-With its user-friendly interface and powerful features, GSM offers seamless control and monitoring of your servers.
+As a solo developer, my focus with GSM is on functionality over appearance.
+While the design will evolve over time, my main priority is delivering a truly effective tool.
+GSM is not a web panel—you'll need to install it and open it with the terminal.
+Keep an eye on GitHub or join my Discord for updates and announcements.
+With its user-friendly interface and features, GSM offers seamless control and monitoring of your servers.
 Enjoy easy setup, real-time server management, and robust mod handling, all designed to enhance your server administration experience. 🌟

 ------------------------------------------------------------------------------------------------

-Features
+Features:

 🕹️ Server Control: Start, stop, or restart your Project Zomboid server with just a single click.

 📜 Console Access: View live server output and send commands directly to the server console in real-time.

-⚙️ Settings Management: Configure essential server settings like name, max players, and port directly within the app.
+⚙️ Settings Management: Easily configure essential server settings such as server name, maximum players, and port directly within the app.
+Additionally, customize advanced settings like server performance options, game rules, and admin permissions to tailor your server experience exactly to your preferences.

-🧩 Mod Management: Effortlessly organize and manage your Project Zomboid mods, including browsing and applying mods from a specific directory.
+🧩 Mod Management: Effortlessly organize and manage your Project Zomboid mods.
+Download mods directly from URLs and automatically place them in the designated directory, or browse and apply mods from your existing directory with ease.

 📅 Scheduling: Automate server operations and plan tasks with the built-in scheduling feature for seamless management.

 🔍 Server Status: Keep an eye on your server's status with real-time updates and visual indicators.

 👨‍💻 User-Friendly Interface: Designed for both beginners and experienced admins, featuring an intuitive and easy-to-navigate layout.

+** There will be bugs as any ther applcatins.
+Please reprt any so I can get it fixed quickly.

 ------------------------------------------------------------------------------------------------